TV Funhouse: Disney parodies

+TV Funhouse did four parodies of The Walt Disney Company.
+Their first one on April 4, 1998 was a trailer to the cheerful spin on the Titanic called "Titey" which had Jason Alexander voicing Titey and Whoopi Goldberg voicing the "bad old iceberg".
+The trailer also showed some marine life working together to save Titey from sinking.
+In addition, Gilbert Gottfried also voiced Napoleon Bonaparte who was on top of the iceberg in one shot during its duel with Titey and Molly Ringwald voiced Anne Frank who sings about writing in a diary someday and mention the exploits of Titey.

-The February 10, 2001 episode, "Ray of Light," parodies the controversy over Ray Lewis's involvement in an Atlanta homicide.
+The February 10, 2001, episode, "Ray of Light," parodies the controversy over Ray Lewis's involvement in an Atlanta homicide.
 Although Lewis went on to become the Super Bowl XXXV MVP, he was unable to utter the famous line "I'm going to Disney World!"
 The skit was involved with Disney "making it up" to Lewis by placing him in various Disney animated movies.
 Lewis would be shown fleeing the scene of Disney character death scenes, frequently uttering "I didn't see nothin'!"
+He also did a song stating that he "did not kill no motherf****** lion".

 "Bambi 2002," a poke at Disney's penchant for direct-to video sequels at the time, imagines a sequel to the original movie where Bambi's mother turns up alive.
 The title character fights stylized terrorist types, meets Jared Fogle, and performs a rap music number in the forest.
-Also in the sketch are moments involving some of Disney's darker issues, as well as some pornographic humor.
+Also in the sketch are moments involving some of Disney's darker issues, as well as some pornographic humor with the unaffiliated film Pokahotass.